spikeekips/mitum-doc/ISAAC+-and-Mechanism.md

 Faulty node is the failed or non-functioning node to the other nodes.
 This node,

-* Can be crashed,
+* Maybe crashed,
-* Has the different states to other nodes,
+* Or has the different states to other nodes,
-* reponses teh different acts to other nodes
+* Or reponses teh different acts to other nodes

 ---